 Lackawanna graduates earning either an Associate in Science degree or an Associate in Arts degree will be admitted to a Pennsylvania State System University upon transfer under the “Academic Passport” program.
-Additionally, articulation agreements are also in place with several private universities, including Albright College, Misericordia University, Keystone College, the University of Scranton, and the University of Pittsburgh at Bradford.
+Additionally, articulation agreements are also in place with several private universities, including Albright College, Misericordia University, Keystone College, the University of Scranton, the University of Pittsburgh at Bradford, and Widener University.

 The Office of Advising and Transfer Services can assist students in gathering information on four-year colleges, selecting a four-year college and major, and resolving problems that arise in the academic transfer process.
 Students considering transfer from Lackawanna College should meet with the Director of Advising & Transfer Services to review their curriculum and discuss available options.